 In 2016, the Colombian government and the Revolutionary Armed Forces of Colombia (FARC) signed a peace agreement, in an attempt to end to a more than 50-year conflict.
 This was a highly significant development and a prerequisite for achieving durable solutions for people displaced by the conflict.
 However, obstacles remain, including victims’ compensation, land and property restitution, and actual implementation of the different points agreed upon in the peace deal.

 Further, internal displacement in the country continues as other illegal armed groups remain active and violate a wide range of human rights.
 About 139,000 new displacements due to conflict and violence were recorded in 2017.
-In addition, sudden-onset disasters and large-scale land acquisitions for development projects have added to the complexity of displacement in the country.
-Colombia is an example of protracted displacement, which the UNHCR defines as those who have been displaced for five or more years, with no immediate prospects for a permanent solution.
+Sudden-onset disasters and large-scale land acquisitions for development projects have added to the complexity of displacement.
+Colombia is an example of a country experiencing protracted displacement, which the UNHCR defines as five or more years with no immediate prospects for a permanent solution.

 Whenever possible, CWB – USA partners with local artists, and this tour was no exception.
 CWB – USA sent three artists to work with five performers from CaliClown.

 Erin Crites has performed with CWB since 2010, and is the Vice President of the board.
 This was Arturo Gaskins‘ first international tour with CWB.
 He first partnered with CWB – USA during the 2018 Puerto Rico tour.
 This was Robin Lara’s first tour.

 CWB – USA follows United Nations naming conventions for all countries, nations, and territories, along with the Declaration of the Rights of the Child and the Universal Declaration of Human Rights.
 To read more about our Code of Ethics, click here.